swam97/py-challenges/README.md

-# py-challenges
+# Welcome Coders
-List of python challenges
+Here is a list of python challenges with possible solutions